rob-lynch/rob-lynch.github.io/_pages/resume.md

 ### Software Engineering Manager - October 2020 to Present

-Manager of the Commerce Cloud Delivery Engineering Team.
+Manager of the Commerce Cloud Delivery Engineering Team

 Distributed across the US, the team provides the services required to reliably release and orchestrate minimally disruptive deployments of software artifacts into Commerce Cloud's (CC) first party and public cloud environments.